creold/illustrator-scripts/README.md

 ## CycleColors

-Swaps the fill and stroke colors of the selected objects in the Layers panel.
-Preserves the weight of the strokes, but if the object has no stroke, it copies from another object.
-If your selected objects are chaotic, you may think that the `Forward` and `Backward` buttons move color randomly.
-The `Revert` button don't return custom brushes, the dashed settings applied to the stroke.
-You can use the native command `Undo` after closing the dialog box.
+Swaps the fill and stroke colors of the selected objects in order they have in the Layers panel.
+Preserves the weight of the strokes, but if an object has no stroke, the script copies one from another object.
+If your selected objects are in non-consecutive order, you may think that the `Forward` and `Backward` buttons move colors randomly.
+The `Revert` button doesn't return custom brushes and dash settings applied to strokes, but you You can use the native command `Undo` after closing the dialog box.

-### Использование
+### Usage

 1. Select objects
 2. Run script `File → Scripts → CycleColors`